 Members of the Saint Leo University community affected by hate-motivated offenses are strongly encouraged to report the incident.
-Such offenses can be reported (formally/informally) to a variety of offices on campus including, but not limited to: Campus Safety, Counseling, Residence Life, Student Activities, and Student Affairs.
+Such offenses can be reported (formally/informally) to a variety of offices on University Campus including, but not limited to: University Safety, Counseling, Residence Life, Student Activities, Student Affairs, Title IX, and Human Resources.